Loading...

 Cyprus offers visa paths including Temporary Residence and Employment Permit, Digital Nomad Visa, Permanent Residence (Category F).
 Greece provides Digital Nomad Visa, Golden Visa, Non-Lucrative Visa (Type D).
 For US and EU passport holders, the specific requirements differ — use our Visa Checker tool for personalized access details.

 Choose Greece if your priority is affordability.
 Choose Greece if safety comes first.
-For healthcare, Cyprus has the edge, while Cyprus offers stronger career opportunities.
+For healthcare, Greece has the edge, while Cyprus offers stronger career opportunities.

 Ultimately, the right country depends on your unique priorities.
 Take our personalization quiz to get a ranked recommendation tailored to your lifestyle, budget, and goals — or explore both country profiles in depth using the links above.